About Vinnie Rossi

 Our products are proudly assembled by hand in Worcester, Massachusetts.

-We anticipate shipping BRAMA to authorized dealers and distributors late 2021 / early 2022.
+BRAMA will begin shipping to authorized dealers and distributors in early 2022.

 Industrial design that passes the test of time.